 We recently attended a useful session at the annual American Council for Rural Special Education (ACRES) conference.
 It was “Ideas that Work: Easy Access, Free of Charge Resources,” presented by David Emenheiser from the US Department of Education, Office of Special Education and Rehabilitative Services (OSERS).
-David reviewed more than 25 online… Continue reading: Easy Access, Free of Charge Resources
+David reviewed more than 25 online tools, training modules… Continue reading: Easy Access, Free of Charge Resources

 Find equipment for all ages available for loan, demonstration and reuse.
 Assistive Technology in New Hampshire (ATinNH) has just unveiled their new online equipment database, NH AT4ALL, where you can browse at your leisure for needed devices.
 Create your profile and start browsing devices to request today!
 There is a video overview of how to use the site… Continue reading: Assistive Tech for Loan, Demonstration and Reuse

-Apr 27, 2017 We’re highlighting resources that recently crossed our desks from the National Center for Accessible Educational Materials.
-The National Center for Accessible Educational Materials (AEM) at aem.cast.org offers a host of resources to better understand and make decisions about accessible educational and instructional materials.
-Some highlights: There’s an introductory 3:42-minute video: There’s an AEM… Continue reading: Tools to Choose Accessible Educational Materials that Work for Students
+UPDATE 4-16-21.
+The National Center for Accessible Educational Materials has redesigned their website and their tools. ———————— The National Center for Accessible Educational Materials (AEM) at aem.cast.org offers a host of resources to better understand and make decisions about accessible educational and instructional materials.
+Some highlights: There’s an introductory 3:42-minute video: [raw][/raw] Start with the What… Continue reading: Tools to Choose Accessible Educational Materials that Work for Students

 Additions and improvements on this website in the past few months: New Toolkit for Driving Change with paths for personal or school-wide change using Next Steps tools.
 Includes a self-assessment and a companion guide for school change.
-New College Faculty section for faculty and staff in teacher education/preparation programs in colleges and universities.
-Get… Continue reading: New Additions to the Website!
+New Transition 101 section for faculty and staff in teacher education/preparation programs in colleges and universities.
+Get a foundational understanding… Continue reading: New Additions to the Website!